tsackton/taelgar/Species/Languages.md

 *Real world mapping*: Tolkien Elvish
 *Alphabet*: Elvish

+%% When Elmerica creates the elves, they also give the elves language (Elvish), and a writing system (the Elvish script), that is derived from the Sylvan script, but converted to a syllabary and stripped of the magical determinatives.
+The reasons for using the Sylvan script, as opposed to just invented something out of thin air, are left undetermined for the moment, just matters that this is what happened. %%

 ##### Lizardling
 The language of the lizardfolk.
 Often learned by those who spend time living in lizardfolk communities.
 Although there are numerous dialectics, they are all mutually comprehensible.